 I’m sorry, I just cannot tell you my name.

 I’m sorry, I just cannot meet you.

 Found this post useful?
-Share it with others you think might find it helpful, send me a text/email with your feedback or simply leave a comment below!
+Share it with others you think might find it helpful or simply leave a comment below!